 If you're last minute shopping like me — or you've got Christmas money burning a hole in your pocket — put a spurtle high on your list.

-At $10 (including shipping) and made from Oregon hardwood, you really can’t find a more frugal, unique, lovely and useful gift for the traditional food cook!
+Made from Oregon hardwood, you really can't find a more frugal, unique, lovely and useful gift for the traditional food cook!

 How to Get a Spurtle